headzoo/deskpro-sdk-react/docs/pages/tutorials/basic.md

   }
 }
 ```

+!!! tip
+    The [manifest documentation](/pages/manifest) contains more information on app configuration.

 ### Step 3.
 Modify the app component
 The app main component is saved at _src/main/javascript/App.jsx_.
 Edit the file to look like the following.